ludbb/secp256k1-py/README.md

 - `combine(pubkeys)` -> internal object<br/>
 combine multiple public keys (those returned from `PublicKey.deserialize`) and return a public key (which can be serialized as any other regular public key).
 The `public_key` for this instance is updated to use the resulting combined key.
 If it is not possible the combine the keys, an Exception is raised.

+- `tweak_add(scalar)` -> internal object<br/>
+tweak the current public key by adding a 32 byte scalar times the generator to it and return a new PublicKey instance.

+- `tweak_mul(scalar)` -> internal object<br/>
+tweak the current public key by multiplying it by a 32 byte scalar and return a new PublicKey instance.

 - `ecdsa_verify(msg, raw_sig, raw=False, digest=hashlib.sha256)` -> bool<br/>
 verify an ECDSA signature and return True if the signature is correct, False otherwise. `raw_sig` is expected to be an object returned from `ecdsa_sign` (or if it was serialized using `ecdsa_serialize`, then first run it through `ecdsa_deserialize`). `msg`, `raw`, and `digest` are used as described in `ecdsa_sign`.